asyncapi/bundler/README.md

 # asyncapi-bundler
-Combine multiple AsyncAPI spec files into one complete spec file.
+Combine multiple AsyncAPI spec files into one complete spec file or resolve external `$ref`'s in one file.

-Inspired by [zbos](https://bitbucket.org/qbmt/zbos-mqtt-api/src/master/) where they have multiple specification files for their different interfaces.
-This is easy to maintain as for a particular interface only that specific specification file is needed, but for the customer they do not care for the granularity and they look at the platform as one, so they need only one specification file.
-This is what `asyncapi-document-builder` is trying to solve, to provide a way to effectively bundle differnt AsyncAPI specification files.
-For example check [here](./tests/README.md)
+As of now you can use AsyncAPI Bundler for two specific use cases -
+- Merge different AsyncAPI specifications into one.
+- Resolve all references from an single AsyncAPI docuement into a single file.

 ## Usage